A Focus on STRIVE: Sutter’s largest-enrolling clinical trial to date

 - The STRIVE study enrolled over 38,000 Sutter patients at 11 mammography sites over 20 months.

 - All Sutter patients who were scheduled for an annual screening mammogram were eligible to participate in the study.

-- Now in the follow-up phase at Sutter, STRIVE participants will be actively monitored for cancer outcomes through email and postcards, newsletter reminders and Electronic Medical Record surveillance.
+- Now in the follow-up phase of the study at Sutter, STRIVE participants will be actively monitored for cancer outcomes through email and postcards, newsletter reminders and evaluation of participant’s Electronic Medical Records.

-- STRIVE illustrates Sutter’s coordinated efforts to improve cancer research and treatment outcomes for patients, and its collaboration in large, phase 1-3 national clinical studies sponsored by the National Cancer Institute (NCI) and the pharmaceutical industry.
+- STRIVE illustrates Sutter’s coordinated efforts to improve cancer research and treatment outcomes for patients.
+Sutter also participates in large, phase 1-3 national clinical studies sponsored by the National Cancer Institute (NCI) and collaborates with pharmaceutical companies on cancer research.